When Does Monolingual Data Help Multilingual Translation: The Role of Domain and Model Scale: Results

+\paragraph{Non-aggregated scores reveal mixed results.} To get a more detailed picture of model performance we plot the \textit{differences} in the BLEU scores ($\Delta$-BLEU) between each model and the parallel-only baseline model across all pairs in Figure~\ref{fig:delta-bleu-wiki}.
+For a simpler presentation, we omit BART which is similar to MASS.
 Figure~\ref{fig:delta-bleu-wiki} reveals that the results are more mixed than the aggregated scores suggest (Table~\ref{tab:mmt-wiki}).
 In xx$\rightarrow$en, both BT and MASS are generally better than the baseline and follow a similar trend.
-Specifically, their gains increase towards the low-resource languages, with few exceptions, and BT is better than MASS in most cases.
-However, in en$\rightarrow$xx we discover a different picture.
-BT exhibits a surprising behavior as it outperforms the baseline in the high-resource languages (usually from +2 to +4 BLEU) but harms BLEU in most medium- to low-resource languages, and is worse than MASS in most of them.
-MASS fluctuates around the baseline, and it yields improvements in only few low-resource languages.
-Note that this contradicts early works on combining MT with DAE, which reported that either MMT+MASS~\cite{siddhant-etal-2020-leveraging} or MMT+BART~\cite{wang-etal-2020-multi} \textit{universally} outperform the baseline MMT model.
+Their gains increase towards the low-resource languages, with few exceptions, and BT is better than MASS in most cases.
+However, in en$\rightarrow$xx, we discover a different picture.
+BT shows a surprising behavior as it outperforms the baseline in high-resource (usually from +2 to +4 BLEU) but harms BLEU in most medium- to low-resource languages and is also often worse than MASS.
+MASS fluctuates around the baseline and benefits only a few low-resource languages.
+These results contradict early works on MMT+DAE that report \textit{universal} gains~\cite{siddhant-etal-2020-leveraging,wang-etal-2020-multi}.